azanebrain/azanebrain.github.io/_posts/2015-11-15-intro-to-wp-rest-api.markdown

 categories:
 ---

-_(This is part of a series on [how I used WordPress to create a functional app prototype in a 54 hour startup weekend](/2015/11/15/startup-weekend-winter-2015/))_
+_(This is part of a series on [how I used WordPress to create a functional app prototype in a 54 hour startup weekend](/news/startup-weekend-winter-2015/).
+There are references in this article to code samples and concepts mentioned in previous articles so take a look at those if something here doesn't make sense)_

 If you're not familiar with the [WordPress REST API](https://wordpress.org/plugins/json-rest-api/) and how it plays into the modern web development ecosystem, it's kind of like the cinnamon you put on eggnog; You can definitely have eggnog without it, but you're doing it wrong and limiting the grand flavor of a delicious drink.